onera/Cassiopee/Geom/doc/source/Geom.rst

 ---------------------------------------

-.. py:function:: Geom.sphere(C,R,N=100)
+.. py:function:: Geom.sphere(C, R, N=100)

-    Create a structured mesh defining a sphere of radius R with N points in the longitudinal direction and NxN along the latitude.
+    Create a structured mesh defining a sphere of radius R with N points in the longitudinal direction and 2xN along the latitude.

     :param C: sphere center coordinates
     :type C: 3-tuple of floats